2026年 短期课程

 This short course will teach the first-principles basics of mass and energy balance (MEB) modeling for autoclaves.
 MEB topics covered include micro-scale overpressure, autoclave compartment inputs and outputs, compartment mixing, and how to balance reactants, residence time, temperature, and pressure for maximum yield.
 Examples will be provided from a gold pressure oxidation process, although principles are applicable to HPAL processes as well.

-INSTRUCTOR BIOGRAPHIES:
+INSTRUCTOR BIOGRAPHY:

 Rob Mock, Director Research & Development, NOVA Hydromet